Dearly Beloved — Excerpt

 BANBERRY

-What is arching quiet to echoing thunder?
-Let me be a purpled wine cloud of electric song, my bouncing body my jig and my jug, my ventures my vineyard, my cellar my stories.
-Perhaps I’ll find a hopping beer fountain of a man, or an icy lady of a vodka lake, or a glowing fool of a pool of absinthe, and we can compare our spirits.
+Let me be a purpled wine cloud of electric song, my bouncing body my jig and my jug, my ventures my vineyards, my cellar my stories, to cheer me a beer fountain of a dirndl lass, or an icy lady of a vodka lake, or a beautiful fool of a pool of absinthe—

 EVIE